Updated on June 21st, 2022

-A 2015 study by the U.S. Bureau of Labor Statistics showed that the average student spent 10 hours per week on extracurricular activities including church activities, sports and extracurriculars.
+A 2015 study by the U.S. Bureau of Labor Statistics showed that the average student spent 10 hours per week on extracurricular activities including church activities, sports, and extracurriculars.
 This is on top of school, sleep, time with friends and family, social media, etc. In short, students are busy.

 Much of the drive behind this involvement is college: getting accepted and receiving scholarships to pay for it.
 And while scholarships can sometimes seem like mystical creatures, the truth is that students are awarded billions of dollars in scholarships every single year.

-Still, it's important to know scholarships aren't just based on activities.
+Still, it’s important to know scholarships aren’t just based on activities.
 They require other areas of focus to be all-around competitive.
 Each application may vary slightly but there are still consistent staples that students should consider.
 And what you may find surprising is that ANY student can do these things.
 Check out our 10-point checklist below to help your child be competitive for scholarships.
 Follow this, and your child will know exactly how to get money for college.

 1. Desire to Secure Scholarships